adex720/Ascension/ascensions.md

 We assume that you have already thought a lot about making it worth, so this mostly tries to includ things that multiple people find important and suggestions how to make it good.
 It is still very likely that bunch of stuff listed here is alreasy thought by you.

+To keep leaderboards fair, ascensions shouldn't affect fishing or farming.

 ## Reasons to not add ascensions <a name="no-implement"></a>

-The most obivious one is that only small portion of the playerbase is going to reach it.
+- Only small portion of the playerbase is going to reach it.
 Is it really worth it spend multiple months on a feature which only the most hardcore players will reach?
 Would it be more effective to just focus on smaller updates or features affecting majority of active people like fishing?
-The bot has done well for years even without feature like this, and is popular among newbies and older players.
+- The bot has done well for years even without feature like this, and is popular among newbies and older players.

 ### From the perspective of high prestige player <a name="no-implement-high"></a>
 - Progress can be feel like lost if a prestige 1k player will start with similar stats as one who just met the requirements.